Public Affairs - Student work in Public Affairs

 Quality Initiative Project 2015 - Public Affairs Results

 Undergraduate Exit Survey & The Public Affairs Mission

 Questions in the Exit Survey will inquire about experiences related to the university’s public affairs mission and plans after graduation.

 Feedback on student experience at Missouri State is essential.
 Student thoughts inform instruction and planning decisions across the entire university.
 This feedback is kept confidential and compiled in an aggregated form to protect personal information.

-The University Exit Exam is used to assess student learning in general education and is a Key Performance Indicator.
+The Undergraduate Exit Survey is used to assess student learning in general education and is a Key Performance Indicator.
 Missouri State also uses the information to assess how much student learning relates to the university’s statewide mission in public affairs.